dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 The study of whole genome methylation markers through techniques such as cfMeDIP-seq —which enables high resolution profiling at a relatively low cost when compared with bisulfite methods— is also starting to render insightful results.

-The study of cfDNA fragmentation patterns —a field termed **fragmentomics**— is also starting to gain traction in the setting of tumor-agnostic MRD detection.

 A study in 51 metastatic cancer patients from the INSPIRE trial (NCT02644369) that followed a tumor-agnostic approach showed that cancer specific methylation predicted OS and PFS similarly to mutation concentration in ctDNA.
 When integrating fragmentomics, both OS and PFS prediction surpassed that of mutation concentration [@zhao1664MOTumornaiveMethylomes2022].

 The integration of multiple omics is certainly a target to pursue for the promise of a more sensitive and specific detection of ctDNA.
 [Redirecting](https://doi.org/10.1016/j.annonc.2022.07.1744).
 Similar approaches could be followed for MRD detection, although the high related costs would be currrently unaffordable for the daily clinical practice.